 Keep it simple

-A lot of people who are experts in their field are having a hard time trying to explain a process to someone who is not.
+Many have a hard time trying to explain a process or a concept to someone who is not familiar with that subject.
 Remember, your audience is probably not made up of your peers (unless it is!).
 Stay away from industry jargon and complex sentences.
 Use words that your audience would naturally use when searching for this topic on Google.

 The average American adult reading level is that of a 9th grader.
-So you need to use simple words and sentences that are short and not complex, which is a lot harder than it sounds!
+Therefore, you need to use simple words and sentences that are short and not complex, which can be a lot harder than it sounds!
 Most online writers are surprised to see how high the reading level of their content is.

 You can use tools such as Hemingway to check out the readability level of any text.